afmika/afQuanta/README.md

 ## QGate / QMatrix
 * You can create your own quantum gate or use predefined ones
-* A gate is constructed using a QMatrix : a 2^N x 2^N matrix where all components are complex numbers
+* A gate is built using a QMatrix : a 2^N x 2^N matrix where all components are complex numbers
 * A gate should be unitary : it preserves unitary vectors

 ```Haskell